-Whether you are teaching at a tiny school in rural Maine, or in large inner city classroom in Chicago, you will someday encounter a new student who has little or no experience speaking or listening to English.
+Whether you are teaching at a tiny school in rural Maine or in a large inner-city classroom in Chicago, you will eventually encounter a new student who has little to no experience speaking or listening to English.
 The statistics don’t lie.

 Often these children arrive unexpectedly, and everything is new to them—not only the language, but schooling and the community too.

 What’s a teacher to do?
 Especially if you have little or no training for working with English language learners?